-Retail 101 Is Worth the Hype & Tips For Shopping the Sale
+Retail 101 – NEW Location & Tips For Shopping the Sale

 I literally called my sister and we were at the warehouse an hour later.
 This is when my Retail 101 obsession began.

-Since then, I’ve been back to the Retail 101 probably half a dozen times and I’ve bought furniture, decor, and clothing.
-Below, I’ll share a little about what Retail 101 is, what they sell, some pricing info, and tips I’ve learned from my shopping excursions.
+Below, I’ll share details of the new Retail 101 location in CT, plus what they sell, pricing info, and tips I’ve learned from my shopping excursions.

 Retail 101 is sort of like a sample sale meets a bin store, where they sell deeply discounted name brand clothing and furniture, mostly floor samples, returns, and overstock from Anthropologie, Urban Outfitters, Free People and Nuuly, all of which are owned by Urban Outfitters.
-It’s basically Connecticut’s Urban Outfitters & Anthropologie Outlet.
+It’s basically the unofficial Connecticut Urban Outfitters & Anthropologie Outlet.

 Retail 101 Inventory – What You’ll Find and Prices